digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_aws.rst

     val identityKey = participant.keys.secret.generate_signing_key(name = participant.name + "-namespace")

-Make sure to **replace those commands with the ones shown above** with which we registered our existing keys instead of generating new ones.
+Make sure to **replace those commands with the ones shown above** with which you registered your existing keys instead of generating new ones.

 - :ref:`initialize domain <manually-init-domain>`